amenti4k/amenti4k.github.io/_posts/2026-04-03-How-Im-Thinking-About-Percepta.md

 - Whether the structural thesis is right about the world but wrong about who captures the value.
 Deployment complexity persists.
 That doesn't mean a startup owned by a holding company is the entity that captures it. <span class="marginnote">I keep wanting to collapse "thesis is right" into "Percepta wins" and I don't trust how good that feels.</span>

 - The uncomfortable version of the GC relationship: Percepta does the work, GC's assets get smarter, GC captures most of the upside.
 I don't know how you think about that from inside.

+## One more thing I keep thinking about

+- Follow the premises far enough and you get somewhere uncomfortable.
+If intelligence commoditizes on the timeline I described, talent eventually stops being the main differentiator for company outcomes.
+Not immediately.
+Right now the specific people in the room are why Percepta works.
+But past a certain point it becomes more about hard power.
+Capital.
+Distribution.
+Owned assets.
+Institutional relationships.
+Data captured over years in structured form.

+- GC's balance sheet, the hospital, the Anthropic partnership — those are hard-power assets.
+Most AI companies are betting entirely on talent.
+Percepta has both, and the hard-power side is the part that survives commoditization. <span class="marginnote">I find that reassuring and slightly unsettling at the same time, since I'm joining for the team.
+But it might be the strongest version of the positioning and I'm not sure anyone is framing it that way yet.</span>